lazybark/go-tls-server/README.md

 * ActiveConnetions() - total number of currently active (usable) connections
 * Online() - how long the server is online

-Client has:
+ **Client** has:
 * Stats() - will return number of bytes sent/received + number of errors

 ## Basic usage
-Basic usage is to use server & client behind an interface or as part of bigger struct.
-Both return new connections and messages via channels to external calling code which means you can create routines to process new connections and messages in them (as server) or to create separate connections and communicate with server (as client).
+Basic usage is to use **Server** & **Client** behind an interface or as part of bigger struct.
+Both return new connections and messages via channels to external calling code which means you can create routines to process new connections and messages in them (as server) or to create separate connections and communicate with server (as **Client**).

 So you just run a routine that awaits in connection channel and does some magic when new connection appears.
 Best way here is to add connection to your internal pool (if you need to manage it with some extra data) and then run goroutine that awaits & processes messages via connection message channel.